 The BKAA carefully nurtured new contacts and constantly revitalized connections with long-standing friends and supporters.
 These priceless collaborations, with their myriad resources, positively influenced BKAA accomplishments.

-Come Clean started the summer with an early clean-up and maintenance of our two gardens – one in front of the laundromat in Wurtsboro and one at the corner of Haven Road and Route 209 near Westbrookville.
-The early summer efforts included weeding, trimming, raking and pruning.
-All prior plantings are healthy and happy – some, including a white rosebush at the Laundromat and various Russian Sages at Haven Road, were so healthy as to be overgrowing their allotted space!
-We planted our usual — red Dragon Wing Begonias in the Laundry garden, but did not add any annuals to the Haven Road garden as the bulbs, astilbe and Russian sage add plenty of color and have filled in the whole garden.
+As has become the norm, the Come Clean Team conducted an early summer clean-up and maintenance of our two gardens – one in front of the laundromat in Wurtsboro and one at the corner of Haven Road and Route 209 near Westbrookville.
+Our efforts included weeding, trimming, raking and pruning.
+All prior plantings are healthy and happy – some excessively so!

-The following graduating high school seniors received the 1st Annual Catherine Abate Memorial BKAA Scholarship, funded by Michael Abate to honor his late wife Catherine, a passionate environmental activist.
+The following graduating high school seniors received the 2nd Annual Catherine Abate Memorial BKAA Scholarship, funded by Michael Abate to honor his late wife, Catherine, a passionate environmental activist.
 Their winning essays focused on local environmental problems and ways to mitigate them.

-These activities are crucial to the BKAA core mission, which teaches the value of wetlands, the Shawangunk Ridge, and surrounding areas, along with ways to safeguard them.
+These activities are crucial to the BKAA’s core mission, which teaches the value of wetlands, the Shawangunk Ridge, and entire Basha Kill Watershed, along with ways to safeguard them.

 Paula established the BKAA’s educational itinerary and assembled the experts who implemented it.

-All of our volunteers are at the core of this program including Co-Leaders Maryallison Farley, Cathy Liljequist and Kevin Keller.
+Our volunteers are at the core of this program, including Co-Leaders Maryallison Farley, Cathy Liljequist and Kevin Keller.
 Cath is our admin. expert, handling the data input and summary.
 Thanks especially to Cath for taking on this job which requires great attention to detail and computer skills!
 Kevin works hands-on with our volunteers, spending most of his time with them at the boat launch.
-He is great at helping volunteers communicate with visitors, letting them know what a special resource we have here and the role that the BKAA plays in protecting and advocating for it.
-Basha Kill birder extraordinaire, John Haas, our key birding resource person and Gary Keeton, long-time Basha Kill naturalist, completed the 2017 Nature Watch Team.
-It’s truly a team effort Thanks to all!
-See you next season.
+He is great at helping them communicate with visitors, letting them know what a special resource we have here and the role that the BKAA plays in protecting and advocating for it.
+Basha Kill birder extraordinaire, John Haas, our key birding resource person, Gary Keeton, long-time Basha Kill naturalist and Cathy Dawkins, creator of our beautiful NW graphs, complete the 2018 Nature Watch Team.
+Ours is truly a collaborative effort!

-John Haas’s book, which continues to educate and pique interest, is available at Canal Towne Emporium and Bashakill Vineyards in Wurtsboro, Morgan Outdoors in Livingston Manor, and online.
+John Haas’ book, which continues to educate and pique interest, is available at Mamakating’s Environmental Education Center (MEEC), Canal Towne Emporium, and Bashakill Vineyards in Wurtsboro, Morgan Outdoors in Livingston Manor, and online.